-by Elizabeth Hall, of Hall Educational Resources
+by Elizabeth Hall, ED.M., of Hall Educational Resources

 You’ve all heard of marketing consultants, business strategy consultants and PR consultants, but do you know what a Therapeutic Educational Consultant is?
 Therapeutic consultants provide advice based on our niche professional expertise in educational and therapeutic consulting.
 We are a safe and trusted pair of hands for families with struggling and at-risk children and young people.
 As experts in this professional field, we bring years of experience with therapeutic schools, residential treatment centers, wilderness/outdoor behavior health programs, transitional independent living programs, young adult programs, as well as assessment and stabilization centers.
 I like to say “we bring a clarity and calm” as we assist our clients in understanding the nuances of finding the right therapeutic and/or academic setting for their adolescent or young adults.

 While educational consulting is not a licensed profession, it is important to know (and look for!) therapeutic educational consultants who are:

 - Members of professional associations, such as Therapeutic Consulting Association (TCA).

 - Adhering to Professional Standards and a Code of Ethics.